ViktorC/PararealML/README.md

 <img src="https://user-images.githubusercontent.com/12938964/96521862-231f0180-126a-11eb-948f-718117b63895.gif" alt="shallow_water_2d" width="400"/>

-Finally, the solutions of partial differential equation in three spatial dimensions can be visualised in two different ways.
+As for the solutions of partial differential equation in three spatial dimensions, they can be visualised in two different ways.
 The first one of these is 2D contour plots of slices of the solution along an arbitrary axis at arbitrary points.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/12938964/97097322-369ce480-163d-11eb-9ccc-7505bca2b2b2.gif" alt="cahn_hilliard_slice_0" width="266"/>